DevNambi/blog-drafts/510 - Analysis of Brilliant People.markdown

 The assumption is that they were more than just smart.
 They also had a process and lessons that helped translate that intelligence into results.

+"It is necessary for you to learn from others' mistakes.
+You will not live long enough to make them all yourself." - Hyman G. Rickover

 * http://www.hanselman.com/blog/ScottHanselmansCompleteListOfProductivityTips.aspx
 * https://podio.com/site/creative-routines
 * http://www.moreintelligentlife.com/content/edward-carr/last-days-polymath